bareos/bareos/docs/manuals/en/new_main_reference/source/chapter22/migration.rst

 The details of these selection criteria will be defined below.

-To run a Migration job, you must first define a Job resource very similar to a Backup Job but with **Type**:sup:`Dir`:sub:`Job`\  = Migrate instead of **Type**:sup:`Dir`:sub:`Job`\  = Backup.
+To run a Migration job, you must first define a Job resource very similar to a Backup Job but with :config:option:`dir/job/Type`\  = Migrate instead of :config:option:`dir/job/Type`\  = Backup.
 One of the key points to remember is that the Pool that is specified for the migration job is the only pool from which jobs will be migrated, with one exception noted below.
 In addition, the Pool to which the selected Job or Jobs will be migrated is defined by the
-**Next Pool**:sup:`Dir`:sub:`Pool`\  = ... in the Pool resource specified for the Migration Job.
+:config:option:`dir/pool/NextPool`\  = ... in the Pool resource specified for the Migration Job.

 Bareos permits Pools to contain Volumes of different Media Types.
 However, when doing migration, this is a very undesirable condition.
 For migration to work properly, you should use Pools containing only Volumes of the same Media Type for all migration jobs.

 A migration job can be started manually or from a Schedule, like a backup job.
-It searches for existing backup Jobs that match the parameters specified in the migration Job resource, primarily a **Selection Type**:sup:`Dir`:sub:`Job`\ .
+It searches for existing backup Jobs that match the parameters specified in the migration Job resource, primarily a :config:option:`dir/job/SelectionType`\ .
 If no match was found, the Migration job terminates without further action.
 Otherwise, for each Job found this way, the Migration Job will run a new Job which copies the Job data to a new Volume in the Migration Pool.

 Normally three jobs are involved during a migration: